Veterinary Professional

 Upper respiratory noise £2,500-3,000 Consultation, general anaesthesia, CT head rhinoscopy, nasal biopsies, 2 days hospitalisation

-These are rough estimates/list of items for these clinical complaints but this will be tailored individually in each case and discussed with you during consultation/hospitalisation.
+These are approximate estimates/list of items for these clinical complaints but this will be tailored individually in each case and discussed with you during consultation/hospitalisation.
 These estimates do not include treatments.